What is Title I?

 The federal government provides funding to states each year.
 State educational agencies send the money to school districts based on the numbers of qualifying families.
-The West Des Moines Community School District identifies eligible schools and provides Title I resources and services.
+The West Des Moines Community Schools identifies eligible schools and provides Title I resources and services.

 The Title I school works to: